racedisparityaudit/style-guide/measure-page.md

 ### Publishing department

-The department responsible for analysing and/or publishing the data in the first instance (for example, Department for Education).
+The department responsible for analysing and/or publishing the data (for example, Department for Education).

 ### Source URL